How to Onboard Freelancers & Independent Contractors as an Agency

 Thinking that you can hire one person to do most of the things you need sounds great in theory.
 But especially with freelancers—where there’s really no explicit loyalty or commitment to your agency—you could end up having a hard time if they leave or are fully booked when you need them.

-It’s always smart to have a few bullets in your pocket when it comes to talented contractors to outsource work to.
+It’s always smart to have a few backups when it comes to talented contractors to outsource work to.
 Once your agency grows, think about hiring permanent employees, so you have a good mix between them and external help.

 This isn’t always possible, but if you have the opportunity to do it, go for it.
 It can be of great help when business starts booming.